 Assessment Tools

-When undertaking an assessment, practitioners engage the parent(s) in numerous exercises to explore the functioning of the parent's relationship(s) with their child/ren.
-To achieve this, exercises are undertaken to explore the Disruptive Risks to the parent-child relationship(s); the parent's understanding of their child/ren's basic care needs; the parent's understanding of emotional attunement; the parent's support network; and the parent's understanding of how they manage their own self-care needs.
+My Family provides training to equip practitioners to develop skills and ideas for engaging parents in exercises to explore the functioning of their relationship(s) with their child/ren.
+This includes exercises that specifically explore: the Disruptive Risks to the parent-child relationship(s); the parent's understanding of their child/ren's basic care needs, emotional attunement and how they manage their own self-care needs, and the parent's support network.

 Disruptive Risks

-A Disruptive Risk refers to anything which disrupts the functioning of a parent-child relationship.
-In children's safeguarding, Disruptive Risks are very common and include things such as domestic abuse, substance misuse, and/or parental mental health difficulties.
+A Disruptive Risk refers to anything that disrupts the functioning of a parent-child relationship.
+In children's safeguarding, Disruptive Risks are extremely common and include things such as domestic abuse, substance misuse, and/or parental mental health difficulties.

-Disruptive Risks disrupt the functioning of parent-child relationships as they have a negative impact on a parent's ability to respond to their child/ren's needs.
-For example, if a parent was under the influence of alcohol or drugs, they would not be able to appropriately respond to their child/ren's basic care needs.
-Also, when a child is exposed to parental alcohol or drug misuse, the child may not feel able to effectively communicate their needs to their parent(s).
-This may be due to the child feeling frightened about their parent's emotional and behavioural presentation.
+Disruptive Risks disrupt the functioning of parent-child relationships because they negatively impact a parent's ability to respond to their child/ren's needs.
+For example, if a parent was heavily under the influence of alcohol or misusing drugs, they would not be able to appropriately respond to their child/ren's basic care needs.
+Also, when a child is exposed to parental alcohol or drug misuse, they may not feel able to communicate their needs effectively to their parent(s).
+This could be due to the child feeling frightened about their parent's emotional and behavioural presentation.

 External Disruptive Risks

-Practitioners engage parents in a visual exercise to identify and reflect on external Disruptive Risks.
-External Disruptive Risks refer to factors outside the immediate family that can disrupt the functioning of parent-child relationships.
-This might include poverty, poor housing, community anti-social behaviour, social isolation, or other environmental stress factors that impact a parent's ability to provide consistent, responsive care.
+Practitioners engage parents in a visual exercise to identify and reflect on any External Disruptive Risks that may exist.
+External Disruptive Risks refer to factors that sit outside the immediate family and that can disrupt the functioning of parent-child relationships.
+Examples include: poverty, poor housing, community anti-social behaviour, and/or social isolation.

-The influence of poverty and other socioeconomic stressors is highlighted by Foster et al (2025), who explain that such stressors can lead to a decrease in positive feelings, and an increase in feelings of helplessness and fear.
+The influence of poverty and other socioeconomic stressors on parent-child relationships is highlighted by Foster et al (2025), who explain that such stressors can lead to a decrease in a parent's positive feelings, and an increase in feelings of helplessness and fear.
 Furthermore, such stressors are associated with less sensitive caregiving, a greater frequency of alarming caregiving behaviours, and a reduced capacity for mentalising.

 Basic care needs